osrf/gazebo_tutorials/building_editor/tutorial.md

     [[file:files/color_texture_palette.png|800px]]

-    > **New in Gazebo 5.1:** To choose a custom color, click on `More` on the Palette.
+    > **New in Gazebo-classic 5.1:** To choose a custom color, click on `More` on the Palette.
 A dialog opens where you can specify custom colors.

     [[file:files/custom_color.png|640px]]